 Staff and Vestry

-Our visiting supply priest as of Sunday, March 8 will be Rev. John S. Nieman.
+In the interim, our visiting supply priest is Rev. John S. Nieman.
 Father (Fr.)
-John will be with us through the remainder of Lent and Holy Week, including Easter Sunday, April 5, 2026.
-He will be away for two weeks in mid-April and return to St. Andrew’s on April 26.
+John will be with us until Rev. Dr. Dasinger joins us as of August 1.
 Fr.
 John has served small, medium, and large churches in New Jersey, Maine, Michigan, and South Carolina, and has been an Episcopal Priest since 1987, when he was ordained in the Diocese of Newark.
 For about 10 years he was rector at Holy Trinity in Clemson.
-He now lives in Pendleton, SC.
 In addition to ministering to various parishes, he has held significant positions in several Episcopal Dioceses including serving on the Standing Committee.
 The members of the “Standing Committee” of a Diocese generally serve as the chief advisors for the bishop.
 He is trained in interim ministry, a ministry he focused on for seven years before his retirement in 2023.
-He is also a trained spiritual director.
-We welcome Fr.
-John to St. Andrew’s.

 Carol